 Member FAQs

-The Coop’s Membership Office, staffed by a combination of paid Coop staff coordinators and member workers, can answer your Coop and membership-related questions, take photos for Coop Membership Cards, and assist prospective members with the joining process.
+The Coop’s Membership Office, staffed by Coop Membership Coordinators and member workers, can answer your membership-related questions, take photos for Coop membership cards, and assist prospective members with joining.

 The Membership Office is located on the second floor of the Coop.
-Reach us in person or by phone at 718-622-0560 during office hours.
+During office hours, you can reach us in person or by phone at 718-622-0560.

-The information on this page could help you to answer some of the most commonly asked questions on your own.
+The information on this page could help you answer some of the most commonly asked questions.

 Q: I used to be a member.
 How can I rejoin?

 Former members may rejoin the Coop by coming to the Membership Office during office hours.
-When rejoining you must provide proof of identity and address (see below for acceptable forms of address proof).
-If there are other adults in your household they will have to provide ID and address as well and will need to rejoin at the same time that you rejoin.
+When rejoining, you must provide proof of identity and address (see below for acceptable forms of proof of address).
+If there are other adults in your household, they will have to provide ID and address proofs as well and will need to rejoin at the same time that you rejoin.

-You will not have to attend another orientation or pay the joining fee a second time.
-However, if you were refunded the $100 equity investment when you left the Coop, you will have to reinvest.
+You do not have to attend another orientation or pay the joining fee a second time.
+However, you will have to reinvest if you were refunded the $100 equity investment when you left the Coop.
 You can request a payment plan and/or reduced payments.

 Q: What does the Coop accept as a valid form of address proof?